Betterment in a Nutshell

 - Can I Use Betterment in Canada?
 Can I Use Betterment in Australia?
 Sorry No, and Nope.
 They’re working on it.

 Digging Deeper into Our Betterment Review

-If you’re still reading, you want to understand the nuts and bolts of Betterment’s platform.
+If you’re still reading, you want to understand the nuts and bolts of Betterment’s online platform.
 We’ve taken a lot of time compiling every bit of information we can find about Betterment, and have even used the service ourselves.
 We believe that Betterment will provide an excellent investment strategy for a lot of our readers.
 Below, we’ll explain our reasons why.

 How Much Does Betterment Cost?

 The first thing many readers look for in a Betterment review is an explanation of price structure.
 Fortunately, this is one of Betterment’s best features.
 Until 2012, Betterment’s fees were pretty high: 0.3%-0.9% annually.
 The service finally grew to a size that these fees could be slashed to only 0.15%-0.35%.
 It’s hard to beat this price point in the robo-advisor marketplace.
 If you manage to find cheaper offerings, it won’t be by much.
 Betterment also has no minimum balance, unlike competitors like Vanguard, making it easier for more people to begin investing.

 Betterment divides users into three fee level groups, based on account value: Users with $0 to $10,000 pay $3 a month, or 0.35% annually, with an automated monthly deposit of at least $100; Users with $10,001 to $99,999 pay 0.25% annually; Users with $100,000 or more pay only 0.15%.
 Users with more than $500,000 get free investment consultation from Betterment’s advisors.